naman-dixit00/naman-dixit00/README.md

 * **Modeling & Simulation of Cognition**: Develop models that simulate memory, perception, and learning processes.
 * **Data-Driven Insights**: Apply large-scale data analysis to validate and refine brain-inspired models.

 My broader aim is to advance the **next generation of AI systems** that are interpretable, adaptive, and grounded in cognitive science.

 ---

-## Current Focus

-* Computational frameworks for **neural representation and cognition**
-* Deep learning approaches to **brain-inspired architectures**
-* Exploring synergies between **biological intelligence and artificial systems**
-* Initiating **cross-disciplinary research bridges** (linking neuroscience, philosophy of mind, and advanced AI).

----